 Life got in the way of a pecan pie baking spree, but I did manage to make four.
 Out of the four, I was able to nail down a really good, straightforward, classic pecan pie recipe.
-This is based on a recipe from “Cooking Pleasures” magazine.
+The best pecan pie (at least for now) is based on a recipe from “Cooking Pleasures” magazine.
 What I like about it is that it sets up nicely at room temperature, is soft (but definitely not runny), and has a rich caramel flavor.
 I modified the original recipe by dry-toasting the pecans for two minutes and then stir-frying them in the butter.

 I also used Karo’s new “Brown Sugar Blend” corn syrup, which added more caramel flavor.
 Light corn syrup would also work.